 You will go home the day of surgery.
-Rest and elevate your legs.
+You should try to rest as much as you can and elevate your legs.
 This will help reduce any pain and swelling.

-You may have some swelling in your hip or down your leg past your knee for a few days.
+You may notice some swelling in your hip, thigh, or down your leg past your knee for a few days after surgery.
 If the swelling gets worse, decrease your activities.

 You will use crutches after surgery.
 Even if you can step and place weight on your leg, you should still use the crutches until you see your physical therapist.
 The physical therapist will tell you when you can stop using them.